 I am an IT administrator.
 Why am I am not being redirected to my SAML Identity Provider?

 This is by design.
 In the event of something going wrong during setup, we still want the administrator to be able to login and troubleshoot the problem.

 Yes.
-Please follow Set up SSL inspection on Chrome devices for setup.
-In addition to whitelisted domains documented in How to set up networks with SSL content filters, you also need to whitelist your SSO Identity Provider domain and www.google.com.
+Please follow Set up TLS (or SSL) inspection on Chrome devices for setup.
+In addition to whitelisted domains documented in Set up a host name whitelist, you also need to whitelist your SSO Identity Provider domain and www.google.com.

 To give third party software direct access to the device camera on behalf of your SSO users, you can enable single sign-on camera permissions.